ARam2142/ARam2142/README.md

-# Andres Ramirez | Full Stack Developer🚀 👨🏽‍💻
+# Andres Ramirez | Full Stack Web Developer🚀 👨🏽‍💻

 Hi there! and Welcome to my GitHub profile, check out my cool web apps.
 Stay tuned! there will be more to come